Remote Salaries. . By Luis

 The first one happens to live in New York and the second one in El Salvador.
 Both have similar levels of experience and their roles will be very similar.
 Since you’re familiar with the US market, you decide to offer a salary of 150k + stock options to the candidate in NY.
 On the other hand, you don’t really know much about market rates in Central America.
 After a little research, you settle on an offer of 70k for the Salvadoran candidate.
 You’re happy since you’ve saved a lot of money from your hiring budget and both candidates end up accepting their offers.

 The months go by and it turns out that the candidate that resides in El Salvador is actually a better performer than their peer in NY.
 Both are doing well at their jobs but the New Yorker rarely seems to go the extra mile and lacks the initiative and drive that are necessary at a young start up.
 After 1 year, the New Yorker leaves for another company.
 6 months later, the Salvadoran employee, feeling undervalued due to the pay disparity despite their higher performance, also starts to look elsewhere.
-They are quickly snapped up by a competitor who recognises their talent and offers them a salary on par with the New York market rates, acknowledging the concept of location-agnostic pay.
+They are quickly snapped up by a competitor who recognises their talent and offers them a salary on par with New York market rates, acknowledging the concept of location-agnostic pay.

 Location is not correlated to competence or skill